galvez/nuxpress/README.md

-# nuxpress: Minimalist Plain Text Blogging
+# nuxpress: Minimalist Markdown Blogging

 **nuxpress** is the result of me reading through [VuePress][1]'s source code for a week.
 It doesn't have blogging support yet, so I set out to try and cook